paul-thebaud/foscia/website/docs/faq.md

 }) {}
 ```

-## What our the downsides of FuncClient approach?
+## What our the downsides of Foscia approach?

 When declaring models, there are no clear downside of the functional
 programming, as `this` context is still available in definition and classes